 Blood flow increased by a remarkable 68 percent after 15 minutes of sauna therapy.
 This is awesome news for those of us with Hashimoto’s!
 I was always cold when I was sick, and the sauna is like a warm hug.

 Sauna therapy can help to increase our internal body temperature, giving our thyroid a much-needed break from trying to increase it for us.

 5. Weight Loss

-It’s really quite incredible how this process works.
+It’s really quite incredible how the sauna can encourage weight loss.
 Essentially, as you heat up and sweat, toxins leave and you burn calories, thus triggering weight loss.
 In fact, The Journal of the American Medical Association found that one infrared sauna weight loss session burned up to 600 calories.

 Consistent use is the key to achieving weight loss benefits, gradually working up to longer and more frequent sessions.

 While not a magic bullet, 20 percent of people with Hashimoto’s in my survey of 2332 readers reported improved weight after using a sauna!